Some Pre-K to 2nd grade Philadelphia students return to in-person learning today

-After a mediation between the School District of Philadelphia and the Philadelphia Federation of Teachers, city officials announced last week that 53 schools have been approved to return to the classroom.
+After a mediation between the School District of Philadelphia and the Philadelphia Federation of Teachers, city officials announced last week that 53 schools were approved to return to the classroom on March 8.

-The list of 53 schools that will open this week can be seen at the bottom of this article.
+An additional 45 schools have been approved to return to classrooms for in-person learning on Monday, March 15.
+The list can be seen at the bottom of this article.

 The city said the goal is to have the return dates for all Pre-K to 2nd-grade hybrid learning students announced by March 22.